junxit/us-congress-bills-115/metadata.md

 - House — Natural Resources Committee

+## Recorded votes (1)

+- 2017-02-27 — [House 115-1-102](votes/house-115-1-0102.md) — On Motion to Suspend the Rules and Pass — **Passed** (369–42)

 ## Actions

 - 2017-02-03 — Introduced in House
 - 2017-02-03 — Introduced in House
 - 2017-02-03 — Referred to the House Committee on Natural Resources.
+- 2017-02-16 — Referred to the Subcommittee on Federal Lands.
+- 2017-02-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-02-27 — Considered as unfinished business. (consideration: CR H1339-1340)
+- 2017-02-27 — Considered under suspension of the rules. (consideration: CR H1332-1334)
+- 2017-02-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+863.
+- 2017-02-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-02-27 — Mr. McClintock moved to suspend the rules and pass the bill.
+- 2017-02-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 369 - 42 (Roll no. 102). (text: CR H1332)
+- 2017-02-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 369 - 42 (Roll no. 102).(text: CR H1332)